Oelwein's short film fares well at State Group Speech

 Up next is the beginning of the individual speech contest season.
 District Individual Contests will be on Feb.
 26. Then the State Individual Event Contest will be March 12.

-The All-State Festival will me March 28 at Univeristy of Northern Iowa in Cedar Falls
+The All-State Festival will be March 28 at University of Northern Iowa in Cedar Falls.